10 Things to See and Do in Budapest As a Solo Traveler

 Gellert Hill - Budapest

 Gellért Hill is 235 m high and overlooks the city of Budapest.
-The hike itself is a short 20-30 minutes depending on where you start.
+The walk itself is a short 20-30 minutes uphill and you don’t need special shoes, tennis shoes should be just fine.
 I recommend coming at sunset with a bottle of wine to enjoy the city in peace and quiet before hitting the bars at night.

-7. Participate in the Free Walking Tour With Trip to Budapest
+7. Participate in a Free Walking Tour with – Trip to Budapest

 Budapest, Hungary

-If you’re looking for more recommendations on walking tours throughout Europe, read Free Walking Tours in Europe Ranked
+If you’re looking for more recommendations on walking tours throughout Europe, don’t miss:

 8. Party in the Ruin Bars